 Use Case · For the CFO

 Most public companies spend a significant portion of their buyback budget just to offset the dilution their equity compensation programs create.
-Carver Edison eliminates the dilution at the source - so every dollar of buyback creates real EPS accretion instead of running in place.
+Carver Edison is designed to eliminate dilution at the source - so every dollar of buybacks can create real EPS accretion rather than running in place.

 The Problem